Ryan-L-UK/HeartOfWinter/Sources/Adventures/Adv 4.5.md

 ## The Missing Villains

-**Vecna** and **Morwena** magically transported to one of **Vecna**'s hidden sanctums. **Vecna** got what he wanted from the Flame Crevasse: a tome of magic with a hidden key inside.
+**Nihilus** and **Morwena** magically transported to one of **Nihilus**'s hidden sanctums. **Nihilus** got what he wanted from the Flame Crevasse: a tome of magic with a hidden key inside.
 For now, he and **Morwena** are working on their magic, getting to know one another, and planning their next moves.
 The adventurers haven't seen the last of them yet.